IAmJonoBo/Emperator/docs/reference/governance.md

 - Retain Emperator execution logs with timestamps, rule IDs, auto-fix decisions, and evidence links.
 Forward logs to a centralized system (Splunk, Elastic) for retention policies.
 - Use the `--format json` option to store machine-readable results that can be cross-referenced with ticketing systems.
 - Leverage the `docs/includes/copilot-prompts.md` prompts to ensure human reviewers mention rule IDs and contract versions in review comments, improving traceability.

+## Documentation standards {#documentation-standards}

+- Keep contracts and documentation tightly coupled by updating the [Toolchain Matrix](toolchain.md) and AI prompt include whenever enforcement rules change.
+- Use the repository’s documentation CI (`mkdocs build --strict`, `markdownlint-cli2`, `lychee`) to fail fast on broken links or style regressions.
+- Mirror CI checks locally via `npx markdownlint-cli2 "docs/**/*.md"` and `lychee --config .lychee.toml docs` so contributors catch issues before opening a pull request.

+## Language owners {#language-owners}

+- Assign a steward for each language/platform (Python, JVM, JS/TS, Go, Rust, Infrastructure) to review new rules and formatter changes.
+- Document ownership in the Project Contract metadata and reference it from team onboarding guides, ensuring contributors know who approves rule updates.
+- Schedule quarterly syncs between language owners and product security to evaluate lint noise, codemod quality, and roadmap adjustments.

 ## Compliance checklist